 The tranquil retreat of YHA Bridges has been described as one of the last remaining rural idylls.
 You can enjoy a traditional hostelling experience at this former village school, set within the wonderful landscape of the Shropshire Hills AONB.

 YHA Bridges has, since May 1931, made a lovely base for walkers and cyclists.
 Our hostel includes a cosy lounge with an open fire.
-Enjoy a choice of our home-cooked three course evening meals with ingredients from our fruit and vegetable garden served at 7pm, for £12.50, book direct with the hostel.
+Enjoy a choice of our home-cooked three course evening meals with ingredients from our fruit and vegetable garden.

 Why guests love YHA Bridges